wistia/wistia-open-docs/_posts/player-api.md

 <pre><code class="language-javascript">
 <script type="text/javascript">
-wistiaEmbed.bind("timechange", function (t) {
+wistiaEmbed.bind("secondchange", function (s) {
-  if(t > 60 && t < 62) {
+  if(s === 60) {
     // Insert code to be executed here
   }
 });
 </script>
 </code></pre>

 The bind function monitors the state of the video in an event loop.
-Every 500 milliseconds, it checks to see if the video's time position has changed.
-If it has, it runs your function with the current time (t) as the only argument.
+Every 300 milliseconds, it checks to see if the video's time position has changed.
+If it has, it runs your function with the current second (s) as the only argument.

+The "secondchange" will only run once per second while the video is playing.
+If you need more fine-grained control, try binding to the "timechange" event instead.

 ---